-is quite uniformly distributed with a value somewhat over 6 ppmv.
-Jones et al. (1986) provide evidence for this from the LIMS and SAMS instruments on the Nimbus 7 satellite launched in 1978, and a particularly clear demonstration is given by Bithell et al. (1994) based on HALOE data from the UARS satellite.
+clear demonstration is given by Bithell et al. (1994) based on HALOE data from the UARS satellite.
 In a pressure-latitude section at about the austral spring equinox, Bithell et al. show the result to fail significantly only below 10 hPa in the high-latitude southern hemisphere due, presumably, to condensation at the very cold temperatures in the Antarctic polar vortex.

-Prior to cycle 25r1 of the IFS, the parametrization used the value 6 ppmv for the sum $2[CH_4] + [H_2O]$.
+Prior to cycle 25r1 of the IFS (operational in 2002), the parametrization used the value 6 ppmv for the sum $2[CH_4] + [H_2O]$.
 This version was used in production of the ERA-40 reanalyses, which have been found to be generally drier in the stratosphere than the climatology derived by Randel et al. (1998) from UARS measurements.
-From cycle 25r1 onwards, the parametrization uses the value 6.8 ppmv, based on Randel et al.'s data as presented in Fig. 9.1.
+From cycle 25r1 to cycle 43r3 (operational until 2018), including ERA-Interim, the parametrization used the value 6.8 ppmv, based on Randel et al.'s data as presented in Fig. 9.1.
+From observations, there is a continuing increase in methane in the atmosphere and the IFS was subsequently showing an increasing underestimate of water vapour compared with MLS data in the stratosphere.
+The value of the constant $2[CH_4] + [H_2O]$ was therefore increased further in cycle 45r1 (operational in 2018) to 7.7 ppmv for closer agreement with the observations.